kiesel/oauth/README.md

 XP Framework based OAuth2 client
 ===
 Using the examples:

----
+GoogleUserInfo
-* GoogleUserInfo
+--
-  displays information for the logged in Google user after authenticating:
+Display information for the logged in Google user after authenticating:

 1. First go to auth URL:
 ```sh